 Limiting reactant fully consumed in a chemical reaction.
 It controls the amount of product formed because it consumes earlier.
 Theoretical yield tells how much product can be possibly made from a given reactant.
 Theoretical yield is always greater than actual yield.
 Because there are different factors that affect actual yield in different ways.

-The formula of theoretical yield
+Calculations of theoretical yield

-Let suppose 3 Kg of CaCO3 is roasted and it produces 1.4 Kg of CaO.
+Let’s suppose 3 Kg of CaCO3 is roasted and it produces 1.4 Kg of CaO.

-- Write balanced chemical equation
+- Write the balanced chemical equation